drivet/website/content/index.md

 employed by a [medical imaging company][10] where I do work on their next generation image viewer.

-Aside from programming, I also enjoy writing, reading, cooking and mixing drinks (you can blame [Mad Men][11] for that last one).
+Apart from programming, I also enjoy writing, reading, cooking and mixing drinks (you can blame [Mad Men][11] for that last one).

 Recently I've discovered the [Indie Web][12] and though I am currently